pyamsoft/dockerize/README.md

    `dockerusers` group.
 4. Any local volume paths specified in the `container` configuration are created, and owned by the `docker-*` user (unless overridden).
-5. The Docker container is called using `docker run --init` and passed various arguments.
+5. The Docker container is called using `docker run` and passed various arguments.

 The systemd service `dockerize@.service` can be used to run `dockerize` scripts via the `systemctl` command for easier management.